ang037/DP-HLS/docs/docs/index.md

 ## Quick Start

 To create, customize and deploy your own kernel on FPGA using DP-HLS framwork, it requires a series of steps to be executed.
 We have already developed pre-built templates of some of the well known algorithms listed in table 1.
-These pre-built templates are simulated using standard C++, synthesized using AMD Xilinx Vitis HLS 2021.2 toolchain on 8-core Amazon EC2 z1d instance and deployed on Amazon EC2 F1 instance based FPGA.
+These pre-built templates are simulated using standard C++, synthesized using AMD Vitis HLS 2021.2 toolchain on 8-core Amazon EC2 z1d instance and deployed on Amazon EC2 F1 instance based FPGA.

 The following sections mentions the steps to quickly simulate, synthesize and deploy global affine kernel which incorporates Needleman-Wunsch algorithm with affine gap penalty.
 Similar steps need to be followed for other pre-built kernel templates as well.
 To create and execute your own custom kernel, please refer to the sections which describes all possible commands and parameters supported by DP-HLS - [Customize new kernels](#customize-new-kernels), [Build and simulate new kernels](#build-and-simulate-new-kernels) and [Synthesize and deploy new kernels](#synthesize-and-deploy-new-kernels).

 ### Step 0: Create AWS instances

-To use our DP-HLS framework quickly to build and run the kernels, it would be preferrable to use AWS instances which comes with the AWS FPGA Developer AMI containing AMD Xilinx Vitis 2021.2.
+To use our DP-HLS framework quickly to build and run the kernels, it would be preferrable to use AWS instances which comes with the AWS FPGA Developer AMI containing AMD Vitis 2021.2.

 ### Step 1: Clone the DP-HLS repository from GitHub